-Land at Barnsdale Bar, Kirk Smeaton (MJP26), in Selby District Land at Went Edge Quarry, Kirk Smeaton (WJP10), in Selby District Land at Duttons Farm, Upper Poppleton (WJP05), in the City of York Whitewall Quarry, near Norton (MJP13), Ryedale District ii) Allocations for landfill of CD&E waste: Land at Brotherton Quarry, Burton Salmon (WJP21), in Selby District Land at Duttons Farm, Upper Poppleton (WJP05), in the City of York Land adjacent to former Escrick Brickworks, Escrick (WJP06), in Selby District 3) Proposals for development of the allocated sites for recycling or landfill referred to in 2) above, and as shown on the Policies Map, will be required to take account of the key sensitivities and incorporate the necessary mitigation measures that are set out in Appendix 1.
-MM72 133 W08 Add additional text: 1) Proposals for the development of new infrastructure and increased capacity for the management of waste water and sewage sludge, not including waste water from hydrocarbon activities, will be permitted in line with requirements identified in asset management plans produced by waste water infrastructure providers active in the Plan area.
+i) Allocations for recycling of CD&E waste: Land at Potgate Quarry, North Stainley (WJP24), in Harrogate Borough Land at Allerton Park, near Knaresborough (WJP08), in Harrogate Borough Land at Darrington Quarry, Darrington (MJP27), in Selby District Land at Barnsdale Bar, Kirk Smeaton (MJP26), in Selby District Land at Went Edge Quarry, Kirk Smeaton (WJP10), in Selby District Land to the west of Newlands Lane, Upper Poppleton (WJP05)Land to the north of at Duttons Farm, Upper Poppleton (WJP05), in the City of York Whitewall Quarry, near Norton (MJP13), Ryedale District ii) Allocations for landfill of CD&E waste: Land at Brotherton Quarry, Burton Salmon (WJP21), in Selby District Land to the west of Newlands Lane, Upper Poppleton (WJP05)Land to the north of at Duttons Farm, Upper Poppleton (WJP05), in the City of York Land adjacent to former Escrick Brickworks, Escrick (WJP06), in Selby District 3) Proposals for development of the allocated sites for recycling or landfill referred to in 2) above, and as shown on the Policies Map, will be required to take account of the key sensitivities and incorporate the necessary mitigation measures that are set out in Appendix 1.
+MM76 133 W08 Add additional text: 1) Proposals for the development of new infrastructure and increased capacity for the management of waste water and sewage sludge, not including waste water from hydrocarbon activities, will be permitted in line with requirements identified in asset management plans produced by waste water infrastructure providers active in the Plan area.
 Preference will be given to the expansion of existing infrastructure in appropriate locations rather than the development of new facilities.
 Where it is not practicable to provide required additional capacity at existing sites, support will be provided for the development of new sites for the management of waste water and sewage sludge in line with the requirements of Policies W10 and W11.
-To provide clarity MM73 140 W11 Add additional text: To broaden the policy out to refer to hazardous waste
+MM77 140 W11 Add additional text: